-We get asked a lot of questions by prospective customers about our InSight Service since it is so different than what they’ve come to expect from IT Support.
-It occurred to us that if we could gather up all these questions and answer them in a straightforward, “non-sales&marketing” way, it would help others who may be ‘just looking’ determine if our services was right for them.
+We get asked a lot of questions by prospective customers about our InSight IT Service since it is so different than what they’ve come to expect from IT Support.
+It occurred to us that if we could gather up all these questions and answer them in a straightforward, non-“sales & marketing” way, it would help others who may be ‘just looking’ determine if our services were right for them.

 1997 – When we started, most of our customers didn’t have an Internet connection or email (and no one thought it odd back then!)

 Cary, NC.
 While we serve customers across North Carolina, our main office is in Cary.
 Simple reason – our first office that wasn’t a bonus room was with a customer who built a new building in Preston Corners and rented us some space (Thanks C.F.!) – been in Cary ever since.

 No, we do not.
 All of our staff are full-time, permanent employees of Technology Associates based right here in Cary, N.C.
 We have a great group of guys and gals who are super-passionate about IT and delivering outstanding customer support.

 Want to see our folks?
 Here they are!

 What types of businesses to you normally work with?